PeterMosmans/ansible-role-docbuilder/README.md

-**docbuilder_fonts** : A list of the fonts to be included in the FOP file.
+**docbuilder_fonts** : A list of fonts to be included in the FOP file.
 A default list can be found in `defaults/main.yml`:
 ```
 docbuilder_fonts:
   - url: liberation/LiberationSansNarrow-Regular.ttf